instill-ai/instill-core/README.md

 Please follow the guideline on [How to prepare your own model to deploy on VDP](docs/model.md#prepare-your-own-model-to-deploy-on-vdp).
 Then, use the sample codes above to deploy the prepared model and create your own pipeline.

 ### Clean up
-Execute the following command to clean up all running services
+To clean up all running services:
 ```
 make prune
 ```